 The CAMT is 15% of the corporation’s “adjusted financial statement income” for the tax year, reduced by corporate alternative minimum foreign tax credit.

-The CAMT will only apply to corporations (determined on an affiliated group basis) with average adjusted financial statement income in excess of $1 billion for the three prior tax years.
+The CAMT will only apply to “applicable corporations” (determined on an affiliated group basis) with average adjusted financial statement income in excess of $1 billion for the three prior tax years.
 This threshold is reduced to $100 million in the case of certain foreign-parented corporations.
-When a corporation becomes subject to the CAMT, it remains an applicable to the CAMT, even if its average adjusted financial statement income is less than $1 billion, unless an exception applies.
+When a corporation becomes subject to the CAMT, it remains an applicable corporation for purposes of the CAMT, even if its average adjusted financial statement income is less than $1 billion, unless an exception applies.

 A corporation's adjusted financial statement income is the amount of net income or loss the corporation reports on its applicable financial statement.
 The income is adjusted for various purposes including certain adjustments in the case of consolidated returns or for foreign income.